GalacticLemonade/FFlagManager/README.md

 # FFlagManager
-This is just a simple repo to handle fflags, dflags and codes
+This is just a simple repo to handle fflags and dfflags